Children’s minister admits not knowing how much child benefit is worth

 The minister had been on the show to promote the Conservatives’ election offer to parents to raise the high-income child benefit tax charge threshold to £120,000.

-Asked by presenter Nick Ferrari how much current child benefit is worth, Mr Johnston said: “That I’m afraid I don’t know.
+Asked by presenter Nick Ferrari how much the allowance is currently worth, Mr Johnston said: “That I’m afraid I don’t know.

 “It’s actually not a Department for Education policy, it’s a DWP (Department for Work and Pensions) one.”